MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/09/devtools-117.md

 ---
 title: What's new in DevTools (Microsoft Edge 117)
 description: "New Experiment: Explain console errors/warnings with Copilot in Sidebar.
-Console in Quick View opens with content while in Focus Mode.
-Accessibility Fixes.
+Console has content when re-opened in Quick View.
+Accessibility fixes.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual